NoKV Architecture Overview

 |---|---|

-store | Region catalog, router, RegionMetrics, Region hooks, manifest integration, helpers such as StartPeer / SplitRegion. |
+store | Region catalog/runtime root, router, RegionMetrics, scheduler + command runtimes, helpers such as StartPeer / SplitRegion. |

 peer | Wraps etcd/raft RawNode, handles Ready pipeline, snapshot resend queue, backlog instrumentation. |

-engine | WALStorage/DiskStorage/MemoryStorage, reusing the DB’s WAL while keeping manifest metadata in sync. |
+raftlog | WALStorage/DiskStorage/MemoryStorage, reusing the DB’s WAL while keeping store-local raft replay metadata in sync. |

 transport | gRPC transport for Raft Step messages, connection management, retries/blocks/TLS.
 Also acts as the host for NoKV RPC. |